Toocky/docs/content/Features/Models.md

 ## FAQs

-1. **What is the primary use of the Models Route feature?*** The Models Route feature allows users to retrieve and filter available AI models based on type, subtype, provider, and more for targeted AI model integration.
+1. **What is the primary use of the Models Route feature?**\* The Models Route feature allows users to retrieve and filter available AI models based on type, subtype, provider, and more for targeted AI model integration.
-2. **Can I filter models by both type and provider?*** Yes, you can combine filters such as `type=llm` and `provider=openai` to get a more refined list of models matching both criteria.
+2. **Can I filter models by both type and provider?**\* Yes, you can combine filters such as `type=llm` and `provider=openai` to get a more refined list of models matching both criteria.
-3. **What does the** **subtype=chatx** **filter do?*** The `chatx` subtype lists models that support streaming and memory services, providing a better experience for real-time chat applications.
+3. **What does the** **subtype=chatx** &#x2A;*filter do?**\* The `chatx` subtype lists models that support streaming and memory services, providing a better experience for real-time chat applications.
-4. **How can I retrieve available voices for TTS models?*** You can use the `voices` query parameter to fetch all available TTS voices.
+4. **How can I retrieve available voices for TTS models?**\* You can use the `voices` query parameter to fetch all available TTS voices.
 This will list models that support text-to-speech functionalities.
-5. **Is the response time affected by the filters used?*** Response times are primarily affected by the specific model's latency and availability, rather than the filters applied.
+5. **Is the response time affected by the filters used?**\* Response times are primarily affected by the specific model's latency and availability, rather than the filters applied.
 However, models with advanced features like memory or high token limits may introduce slightly longer response times.

 ## Links